-Under Carol’s leadership, Child Trends added robust research areas in child welfare, juvenile justice, and trauma; launched the Child Trends Hispanic Institute; expanded its capacity to support policymakers; grew its communications function; and redoubled the organization’s commitment to promoting equity.
-It also quadrupled its staff size, from 50 to more than 200.
+Child Trends is the nation’s largest research center focused exclusively on improving the lives and prospects of children and youth.
+The organization’s research portfolio spans every stage of child and youth development, from early childhood to the transition to adulthood, and includes all the major public systems that serve children and families.
+Under Carol’s leadership, Child Trends added robust research areas in child welfare, poverty, and trauma; launched the Child Trends Hispanic Institute, now the nation’s leading research center on Latino children; expanded its capacity to support policymakers with data and research; grew its communications functions; and redoubled the organization’s commitment to promoting equity.
+Child Trends has also quadrupled its number of staff, from 50 to more than 200.